 Overall Impressions of the Hyatt Regency Maui

-While the area consists of a long stretch of beach littered with resorts, the Hyatt Regency stands out because it’s not sandwiched by resorts like all the other properties.
-There is a Marriott next door, followed by all the other resorts, but there are no properties on the other side of the hotel.
-If you’re going to stay in Kaanapali, this is a good choice.
+The Hyatt Regency stands out because it’s not sandwiched between resorts like all the other properties in the area.
+If you’re going to stay in Kaanapali, the Hyatt Regency is a good choice.